 - Heat the butter on medium-high heat in a Dutch oven.
 Place the beef cubes in the Dutch oven, being careful not to overcrowd them or they won’t brown, and fry on all sides until browned.
 Remove the beef and set aside.

-- In the same Dutch oven, heat another 2 tablespoons of butter and sauté the onions until translucent and just beginning to caramelize.
+- In the same Dutch oven, heat another 2 tbsp of butter and sauté the onions until translucent and just beginning to caramelize.
 Add the garlic and sauté for another minute.
-Add the 3 tablespoons of flour and stir for 1 minute.
+Add the 3 tbsp of flour and stir for 1 minute.
 Add the wine and bring to a boil for one minute.
 Add all remaining ingredients, adding just enough water to cover the meat.
 Bring it to a boil, reduce heat to low, cover and simmer for 1 hour.
 If the sauce is too thin at that point, remove the lid and continue to simmer for another 20 minutes or until the desired consistency is reached.

 - Remove the bay leaves and allspice berries before serving.